 Drinking water from a cup – rather than a bottle – helps your child learn how to handle a cup.

 Giving your baby drinks other than water, breastmilk or formula in the first 12 months can stop him from getting enough breastmilk or formula.

 Healthy drinks at 12 months

 Reduced-fat milk isn’t recommended for children under two years.
-This is because toddlers need fat for growth and energy and they can get this from the fat-soluble vitamins that full-fat milk contains.
+This is because toddlers need full-fat milk for energy, growth and development.

 Healthy drinks for toddlers, preschoolers and older children

-For toddlers and older children, milk and tap water are still the best drinks.
+For toddlers and older children, tap water and milk are still the best drinks.

 When your child drinks plenty of water regularly throughout the day, she stays hydrated.
 This is especially important in hot weather or when your child is running around a lot.
 Drinking plenty of water can also help her avoid constipation.

 Here are some tips to encourage your child to drink and enjoy water: